Gold swift: Larva

 Larvae are more than 28 mm long; the body is pale greyish brown with shining dark brown or black dorsal plate on each thoracic segment and the head is black or brownish black.
 They feed from July to June of the second year in the stem of bracken, overwintering twice.
 In the final instar they feed at the surface on young shoots.

 Pupation

 The pupa stage is short and takes place in May or early June in leaf litter or moss, in a thin cocoon covered in soil or plant remains.

 Etymology

 The species was first described by the Swedish taxonomist, Carl Linnaeus in 1758.
 Previously placed in the genus Hepialus – from the Greek; hēpialos – meaning a fever, as in 'the fitful, alternating flight' of the moth.
 It has since been allocated to the genus Phymatopus.
-The specific name hecta is from the Greek hectikos – feverish or hectic; from either the flushed forewing or the moths flight, or both.
+The specific name hecta is from the Greek hektikos – feverish or hectic; from either the flushed forewing or the moths' flight, or both.